Getting Started with Vocabu – Learn Vocabulary Effectively

 - 👍 Correct (green thumb): The answer was right – the card advances one level and you'll see it again at the next optimal time

 The app automatically adjusts review intervals based on your ratings, so you always study at the optimal moment.
-Learn more about the principle behind this under The Flashcard System.
+Learn more about the principle behind this under How Vocabu Works.

 Session Complete